MartinPaulEve/acousticsize/README.md

 Calculates Bolt-ratio room sizes based on a height input for a room.

-See Alton Everest, Master Handbook of Acoustics, p.
+See In Everest, F. Alton, and Ken C Pohlmann, _Master Handbook of Acoustics_ (New York: McGraw-Hill, 2009), p.
 247.